 - Our “installed” mating nucs are kept in a cellar for 3 days before being moved to a “mating yard.”

-- We then check for a successful mating 11-12 days after hatching.
+- We then check for a successful mating at least 12 days after hatching.

 Address: 4002 Debrecen, Tölgyesalja utca 6.